ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/kilted/Kilted.md

-# Kilted to L-turtle { #kilted-to-l-turtle }
+# Kilted to Lyrical { #kilted-to-lyrical }

-Moving from ROS 2 Kilted to L-Turtle, a number of stability improvements were added that we will not specifically address here.
+Moving from ROS 2 Kilted to Lyrical, a number of stability improvements were added that we will not specifically address here.

 ## New Nav2 ROS Common & Nav2 Lifecycle Node